Lateral Look: WilmerHale

 were happy in their current role

-The view from the firm: WilmerHale seeks to hire students from a diverse array of backgrounds whose academic and personal record of achievement demonstrates a commitment to excellence and are at or near the top of their class.
-In addition, we are looking for individuals whose character, intelligence, judgment, and training will inspire confidence their colleagues and clients.
+The view from the firm: We are looking for individuals whose character, intelligence, judgment, and training will inspire confidence in their colleagues and clients.
 We focus on six competencies when selecting and evaluating candidates: commitment, confidence, oral communication, problem solving, teamwork and writing.
 Successful laterals are also lawyers that flourish in a collegial environment that emphasizes teamwork, collaboration and the spirited exchange of ideas in the pursuit of excellence.

 Here's what survey respondents had to say about the firm's culture...